 Cepheids have pulsation periods of 1 to 50 days.
 In the 1950's astronomers found that there are two types of Cepheids:

 Because the luminosity of Cepheids can be easily found from the pulsation period, they are very useful in finding distances to the star clusters or galaxies in which they reside.
 By comparing a Cepheid's apparent brightness with its luminosity, you can determine the star's distance from the inverse square law of light brightness.
 The inverse square law of light brightness says the distance to the Cepheid = (calibration distance) × Sqrt[(calibration brightness)/(apparent brightness)].
 Recall that brightnesses are specified in the magnitude system, so the calibration brightness (absolute magnitude) is the brightness you would measure if the Cepheid was at the calibration distance of 10 parsecs (33 light years).
 In some cases the calibration distance may be the already-known distance to another Cepheid with the same period you are interested in.
-Cepheid variable stars are so important that being able to measure their distances in other galaxies was the main factor in determining the size of the Hubble Space Telescope mirror and the measuring distances to Cepheids in 18 galaxies was the "Key Project" of the Hubble Space Telescope for its first decade (all of the other results and pretty pictures were bonuses!).
+As described below, Cepheid variable stars are a crucial link in setting the scale of the universe.

 Early measurements of the distances to galaxies did not take into account the two types of Cepheids and astronomers underestimated the distances to the galaxies.
 Edwin Hubble measured the distance to the Andromeda Galaxy in 1923 using the period-luminosity relation for Type II Cepheids.
 He found it was about 900,000 light years away.
 However, the Cepheids he observed were Type I (classical) Cepheids that are about four times more luminous.
 Later, when the distinction was made between the two types, the distance to the Andromeda Galaxy was increased by about two times to about 2.3 million light years.
 Recent studies using various types of objects and techniques have given a larger distance of between 2.5 to 3 million light years to the Andromeda Galaxy (a measurement using eclipsing binaries gives a distance of 2.52 million light years; another measurement using red giants gives a distance of 2.56 million light years; another measurement using Cepheids gives 2.9 million light years; and measurements using RR-Lyrae give 2.87 to 3.00 million light years).